-Before joining USDA, ERS, he worked as an economist at the U.S. Food and Drug Administration, where he conducted cost-benefit analyses of regulations that governed food safety, drug safety and effectiveness, and tobacco-product manufacturing practices.
-He has also worked as a Max Weber Fellow at the European University Institute, a postdoctoral researcher at the Athens University of Economics and Business, and a senior economist at the White House Council of Economic Advisers.
+Before joining USDA, ERS, he was an economist at the U.S. Food and Drug Administration, where he conducted cost-benefit analyses of regulations involving food safety, drug safety and effectiveness, and tobacco-product manufacturing practices.
+Brandon has also been a Max Weber Fellow at the European University Institute, a postdoctoral researcher at the Athens University of Economics and Business, a senior economist at the White House Council of Economic Advisers, and a lecturer at Johns Hopkins University.